-Inhaled cortical steroids (ICS) can help patients manage asthma symptoms, and recent updates to asthma treatment guidelines have expanded recommended, low-dose treatment.
+Inhaled cortical steroids (ICS) can help patients manage asthma symptoms, and recent updates to asthma treatment guidelines have expanded recommendations for low-dose treatment.
 But concerns persist that ICS may reduce production of the steroid hormone cortisol in the body leading to adrenal suppression.
 While initial adrenal suppression symptoms are subtle, continued progression can lead to fatigue, headache, abdominal pain, vomiting and psychiatric symptoms.

 Until now, studies of ICS and adrenal suppression have been limited and have produced conflicting findings.
 To better understand the association between ICS and adrenal suppression, researchers from Brigham and Women’s Hospital and the University of Cambridge conducted the largest metabolomic study of asthma to date.
 By analyzing the blood plasma of 14,000 individuals from four independent study cohorts, the team identified 17 steroid metabolites that were reduced in individuals with asthma and found that, even among patients taking low-dose ICS, ICS usage was associated with reduced cortisol levels.